 Boston Sits In Line With the State but Below National on Yield

-At 3.4% long-term yield for a 3-bed house, Boston sits roughly in line with the Massachusetts median of 3.4% and below the national median of 5.3%.
+At 3.4% long-term yield for a 3-bed house, Boston matches the Massachusetts median (3.4%) and below the national median of 5.3%.
 The state reading is dragged down by aging rental stock in the Berkshires and Cape Cod towns where asking rents have failed to keep pace with sale prices.
 Nationally, low-cost markets in the Midwest and South deliver yields of 9–12% but come with thinner appreciation, higher tenant turnover, and more capital calls on older stock.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.